 When we talk about supporting the thyroid, every body is different.
 Autoimmune conditions like Hashimoto’s are complex.
 While different approaches are required for each patient, there are some general principles that will benefit the thyroid and immune system of most patients.
 Reducing inflammation is one of these principles.
 This Thyroid Anti-Inflammatory Energy Tea can help!

 Removing triggers is another key principle.

-*The Tea Ingredients*
+Thyroid Anti-inflammatory Energy Tea *Ingredients*

 Ginger is a wonderful all-round herb.
 It boosts the immune system.
 It has anti-inflammatory properties and increases circulation.
 It also soothes the gastro-intestinal tract and aids in digestion. (source 1, 2, 3) Herbalist Lalitha Thomas tells us ginger cleanses the lymphatic system, an important step in our body’s detoxification process.
 Blended with the MCT oil that I mention below, this beverage is both exciting and calming, creamy and spicy, nourishing and delicious to drink!